DPDK/dpdk/doc/guides/cryptodevs/virtio.rst

         -device virtio-crypto-pci,id=crypto0,cryptodev=cryptodev0
     [...]

-Secondly bind the uio_generic driver for the virtio-crypto device.
+Secondly bind the uio_pci_generic driver for the virtio-crypto device.
 For example, 0000:00:04.0 is the domain, bus, device and function number of the virtio-crypto device: